kometenstaub/metadata-changer/README.md

 ## Usage

+1. Download or clone this repository.
-1. Create a YAML config file `config.yml` (see example below)
+2. Create a YAML config file `config.yml` (see example below)
-2. `pip3 install -r requirements.txt`
+3. `pip3 install -r requirements.txt`
-3. Set the values for the keys and the vault path.
+4. Set the values for the keys and the vault path.
+5. Run the following in the directory where you saved/cloned this repo:
+   - Windows: `python3 main.py`
-4. Windows: `python3 main.py`; Linux/macOS: `./main.py`
+   - Linux/macOS: `./main.py`

 ### Example config: